 Preparation

-Grind almonds by using a food processor or a blender — aim for a coarse texture (photo 1).
+Use a food processor or a blender to grind the almonds — aim for a coarse texture.

-Using a large mixing bowl, combine half of the sugar with the softened, unsalted butter (photo 2).
+Combine half of the sugar with the softened, unsalted butter using a large bowl.

-Combine with a hand mixer until it becomes creamy, then add the egg yolks one a time.
+Beat until it gets creamy, then add the egg yolks one at a time.

 Add Amaretto and continue mixing.

-Using a separate bowl, add a pinch of salt to the egg whites (photo 5).
+Add a pinch of salt to the egg whites in a separate bowl.

 Using clean beaters, mix egg whites on medium speed until you see soft peaks.

-Add a third of the beaten egg whites into the almond mixture (photo 7).
+Add a third of the beaten egg whites into the torta Caprese batter.

 Fold to combine and repeat until you have added all the egg whites.
 Use a rubber spatula or a wooden spoon for folding.

-Pour the cake batter into your greased pan and use an angled spatula to level the top of your torta caprese (photo 8).
+Pour the Caprese cake batter into your prepared pan and use an angled spatula to level the top.

-Place the cake pan on the lower part of the oven for fifty-five to sixty minutes, then set the cake aside to cool completely.
+Place the pan on the lower part of the oven for fifty-five to sixty minutes or when a toothpick comes out clean when inserted.

-Once ready, dust torta caprese with powdered sugar and serve.
+Once ready, sprinkle your torta Caprese with powdered sugar and serve.

 Helpful tips